ealpha072/os_development/Assembly_language/README.md

 You can make use of Linux system calls in your assembly programs.
 You need to take the following steps for using Linux system calls in your program −

 - Put the system call number in the EAX register
-- Store the arguments to the system call in the registers EBX, ECX, etc.
+- Store the arguments to the system call in the registers EBX, ECX, EDX, ESI, EDI, EPB.
 - Call the relevant interrupt (80h).
 - The result is usually returned in the EAX register